rodrigosalgado96/angular-lab/README.md

 - Here I develop and test new shared components and try to apply different techniques and skills;

 ### Mongo DB
-- I created an RESTFULL API with Node.Js and with a database, I use this page with this API to access and modify every data from database;
+- I created an RESTful API with Node.Js and with a database, I use this page with this API to access and modify every data from database;

 *API removed for fixes and updates, coming back soon